Reda96R/Born2beRoot/README.md

 - it has a large and active community of users and developers, which gives a lot of online resources and support.
 - it is user-friendly and easy to use.
-- the package management is easy to install, upgrade, and remove software packages.
+- the package management, it is easy to install, upgrade, and remove software packages.
 - it is very stable and reliable.

 ## Rocky vs Debian:

 ### Debian:

-it is a free open-source Os, developed and maintained by a community of volunteers, it is made mainly for individuals and personal use, it is known for its stability and reliability.
+it is a free open-source OS, developed and maintained by a community of volunteers, it is made mainly for individuals and personal use, it is known for its stability and reliability.

 ### Rocky:

-it is an open-source enterprise OS, and it is a new replacement for CentOS, Rocky is based on Red Hat Enteprise Linux (RHEL), which is a comercial Linux distribution, it is often used in enterprise environment, and known for its security and performance. but it doesn’t run on as many architectures, unlike debian that supports many packages.
+it is an open-source enterprise OS, and it is a new replacement for CentOS, Rocky is based on Red Hat Enterprise Linux (RHEL), which is a commercial Linux distribution, it is often used in enterprise environment, and known for its security and performance. but it doesn’t run on as many architectures, unlike Debian that supports many packages.

 - Package management: Debian uses the Advanced Packaging Tool (APT) for package management, while Rocky uses the Yellowdog Updater Modified (YUM) package manager.
 - Supported architectures: Debian supports a wider range of architectures, including ARM, PowerPC, and MIPS, while Rocky only supports x86 and x86-64 architectures.

 ## Interest of VMs:

-using a virtual machine, allows us to run more than one operating system on one device, which gives us an independent environment for experiments without affecting the main computer, also ditributing the resources of a single computer to multiple people, also it lowers the costs of electrecity and maintenance, and in the case of a failure, VMs can easily be transferred to another working machine.
+using a virtual machine, allows us to run more than one operating system on one device, which gives us an independent environment for experiments without affecting the main computer, also distributing the resources of a single computer to multiple people, also it lowers the costs of electricity and maintenance, and in the case of a failure, VMs can easily be transferred to another working machine.

 ## Apt vs Aptitude: